How to analyze material flows using process mining techniques

 We also know that the material ID constantly changes by going through machining, packing, unpacking, assembly, loading and many other activities and processes.
 Without being able to follow the material ID changes, and object ID in process mining terms, you have a link to the chain but not a manufacturing line and not a supply chain.

-Many end-to-end supply chains have lead times of 9 to 18 months, meaning the forecast is required to understand what is driving more recent purchase orders, manufacturing orders and replenishment orders.
-Since the vast majority of supply chain and manufacturing systems are make-to-forecast/make-to-stock, if you only use sales orders to analyze your supply chain and manufacturing, in most cases you can only analyze the order-to-delivery process.
-Even if the end-to-end supply chain lead times are 9 to 18 weeks, the forecast is required to understand more recent material movements.
+Many end-to-end supply chains have lead times of 9 to 18 months.
+They need forecasting to understand what is driving more recent purchase orders, manufacturing orders and replenishment orders.
+The vast majority of supply chain and manufacturing systems are make-to-forecast/make-to-stock.
+If you only use sales orders to analyze your supply chain and manufacturing, in most cases, you can only analyze the order-to-delivery process.
+Even if the end-to-end supply chain lead times are 9 to 18 weeks, supply chains need a forecast to understand more recent material movements.

 In summary, because of these shortcomings, it is impossible to perform end-to-end value stream analysis of a supply chain using standard process mining concepts and tools.